-7 Mediterranean Cooking Tips to Make Your Holiday Meals Healthier and Happier
+7 Mediterranean Cooking Tips for Healthier, Happier Holiday Meals

 1. Serve Mediterranean Dips.

 Instead of heavy cheese dips rich in saturated fats start with some equally delicious Mediterranean dips.
-The yogurt based garlic dip tzatziki, the creamy split pea fava and the tasty fish roe dip taramosalata make ideal choices.
+The yogurt based garlic dip tzatziki, the creamy split pea fava and the tasty Lentil Dip with Tahini and Lemon make ideal choices.
 All three of these easy recipes are rich in antioxidants and the good fats and they can be made the day before.
-Accompany them with some thin breadsticks and if you can find them, barley rusks (paximadi).
+Accompany them with some thin breadsticks and if you can find them, barley rusks (paximadi) or you can make them by following this recipe: Authentic Greek Barley Rusks

 2. Cook with Olive Oil and Greek Yogurt.